jeremy-rifkin/mandelbrot-orbits/README_latex.md

 ```
 Low iteration render.
 Iterations have to be pretty high for high-resolution renders with this
-algorithm in order for points near the edge to converge properly.
+algorithm in order for points near the edge to converge sufficiently.
 ```